ADD CONDITION

 Storage and Handling

 To ensure the best performance and safety of your patch, store it at room temperature and keep it in its original pouch until you are ready to use it.
-Avoid freezing the patch, as this can damage it.
+Avoid freezing the patch, as this can affect its effectiveness.
 After using the patch, please remember to discard it properly to maintain safety and hygiene.
-Following these simple steps will help you use the product effectively.
+Following these simple guidelines will help you use the product effectively.

 Additional Information